Kepler-16b: Potential habitability

 The habitable zone of the Kepler-16 system extends from approximately 55 to 106 million kilometers away from the binary system.
 Kepler-16b, with an orbit of about 104 million kilometers, lies near the outer edge of this habitable zone.
 Although the chances of life on the gas giant itself are remote, simulations conducted by researchers at the University of Texas suggest that sometime in the system's history, perturbations from other bodies could have caused an Earth-sized planet from the center of the habitable zone to migrate out of its orbit, allowing Kepler-16b to capture it as its moon.
 Furthermore, the researchers also considered the possibility of a faraway habitable planet orbiting at about 140 million kilometers away, which could retain the thermal energy needed to keep water liquid through a thick mixture of greenhouse gases including carbon dioxide and methane.

 For a stable orbit the ratio between the moon's orbital period Ps around its primary and that of the primary around its star Pp must be less than 1:9 – for example, if a planet takes 90 days to orbit its star, the maximum stable orbit for a moon of that planet is less than 10 days.
 Simulations suggest that a moon with an orbital period less than about 45 to 60 days will remain safely bound to a massive giant planet or brown dwarf that orbits 1 AU from a Sun-like star.
-In the case of Kepler-47c, this would be practically the same to have a stable orbit.

 Tidal effects could also allow the moon to sustain plate tectonics, which would cause volcanic activity to regulate the moon's temperature and create a geodynamo effect which would give the satellite a strong magnetic field.